redis/redis-doc/topics/programmability.md

 In our case, scripts enable processing the data where it lives, a.k.a _data locality_.
 Furthermore, the responsible embedding of programmatic workflows in the Redis server can help in reducing network traffic and improving overall performance.
 Developers can use this capability for implementing robust, application-specific APIs.
-Such APIs can encapsulate business and maintain a data model across multiple keys and different data structures.
+Such APIs can encapsulate business logic and maintain a data model across multiple keys and different data structures.

 User scripts are executed in Redis by an embedded, sandboxed scripting engine.
 Presently, Redis supports a single scripting engine, the [Lua 5.1](https://www.lua.org/) interpreter.